Simple Juicy Oven Roasted Whole Chicken Recipe

 9. Place the chicken in the oven and bake for 2 hours, then remove.

-** Base the chicken with the slurry and chicken drippings periodically (every 30 mins).**
+10. Base the chicken with the slurry and chicken drippings periodically every 20 minutes for the first 1hr 20 mins of cooking.

 Nutrition